emanguy/Curse-of-Strahd/Ongoing Quests/P'ome's family dishonor.md

 > I dunno how I'll be faring
 >
 > Oh Talos, I'm gonna fall so hard / and break my mage shard
-> Oh that ground is coming for me / and here it is
+> Oh that ground is coming for me / and so here it is
 > may god have mercy, oof, bump on my head
 > it looks like this possum's dead?
 > Oh screw me, screw me, these folk look like they'll sue me